🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 • Rethinking their tax strategy so they’re able to keep more of their income

-Creating multiple streams of income with investments or starting a side hustle while also reducing liabilities can help with making progress toward a higher net worth.
-At the same time, it’s also important to take advantage of wealth-building assets you may already have on hand.
+Creating multiple streams of income with investments and/or starting a side hustle can also help with making progress toward a higher net worth.
+At the same time, it’s important to take advantage of wealth-building assets you may already have on hand.

 For example, if you have access to a 401(k) or similar plan at work, then making contributions can be an easy way to increase net worth.
 If your employer offers a company matching contribution you could use that free money to help build wealth.